RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 <pre >Liquibase --changeLogFile=update.xml rollbackCount 3</pre>

 <p>
-After you have completed and tested your changes, commit them to Subversion with this comment: “73: Create tables departments &amp; employees”.
+After you have completed and tested your changes, commit them to Subversion with this comment: "73: Create tables departments &amp; employees".
 The current state is represented by the first box on the diagram at the start of this tutorial.
 </p>

 <p>